What to Know About 1970s Fashion

 Men’s early 1970s fashion was largely influenced by bright colors and textures.
 Satin shirts, sometimes with ruffles or lace, were often pared with hip-hugging bell bottoms.
 Bright colored three piece and double breasted suits in corduroy, paisley, wool, and crushed velvet were popular for special and even every day occasions.
 More casual looks for men included bell bottom jeans, tie-dye, flannel shirts, pleated pants, and sweaters with oxford shoes, platforms, flips flops, or boots.

 Mid ‘70s styles

-By the mid-1970s, the Hippie look fell out of fashion for both men and women, making way for a more casual everyday style.
+By the mid-1970s, the Hippie look fell out of fashion, making way for a more casual everyday style.
 Fitted t-shirts rose in popularity, with elaborate designs, slogans, and sports logos.

 In the middle of the decade, women began to enter the workforce at a higher rate, which led to more tailored business styles.
 If you’re putting together this type of look, think tailored blazer, midi skirt, and a fitted blouse with high heels.

 Men’s suits took on a slightly more European flair, with slimmer cuts, smaller waists, and a straighter leg in the pants.
 While suits were still popular for all occasions, there was a bigger push for more informal styles.
 To pull off this look, think flannel or western shirts, sweaters, sweatshirts, jeans, khaki chinos, leather jackets, and oxford shoes.

 Late 1970s looks